AUTUMN – a busy time of year for gardening enthusiasts!

 With new plantings, it’s important to stimulate root development by applying a high-phosphate or 2.3.2 fertiliser.

 Fertilise your entire garden, including your lawn, bulbs and seedlings, every four weeks with an organic fertiliser containing the three most important nutrient elements: Nitrogen (N), Phosphate (P) and Potassium (K).
 Look for one that also contained many of the important microelements that plants require for healthy growth, such as Iron (Fe), Manganese (Mn), Copper (Cu), Zinc (Zn) and Barium (B) to name but a few.
-Zinc is especially important as it assists plants to resist the low temperatures.
+Zinc is especially important as it assists plants to resist the low temperature.

 Diseases and Pests